O2741/SQL-Server-2025-Domain-Integration/README.md

 ---

+## Prerequisites
+Before beginning the deployment, ensure the following environment requirements are met:
+* **Infrastructure:** Domain Controller (Windows Server 2025) running Active Directory Domain Services (AD DS) and a Client Workstation (Windows 10/11).
+* **Network Connectivity:** Virtual or physical isolation ensuring the client and server can communicate via the specified IP range ($192.168.1.0/24$).
+* **Installation Media:** Valid Windows Server/SQL Server 2025 installation images and the SSMS installer.

+---

 ## 1. Network Configuration
 * **Static IP & DNS Setup**
     * **What it does:** Assigns a fixed IP address ($192.168.1.11$) to the workstation and configures the DNS settings to point to the Domain Controller ($192.168.1.10$).